C# Read Excel Files with Examples

 Use IronXL to export data to a database or convert an Excel spreadsheet to a database.
 The ExcelToDB

-sample reads a spreadsheet with GDP by country and then exports that data to an SQLite database.
-It uses EntityFramework to build the database and then export the data line by line.
+sample reads a spreadsheet with GDP by country and then exports that data to an SQLite database utilizing EntityFramework

 public class Country